-Kyoto University's measures to prevent and eliminate harassment, as well as the university's policy for dealing appropriately with harassment problems are detailed in the Kyoto University Regulations Regarding the Prevention of Harassment, Etc.
+Kyoto University's measures to prevent and eliminate harassment, as well as the university's policy for dealing appropriately with harassment problems, are detailed in the Kyoto University Regulations Regarding the Prevention of Harassment, Etc.

-The purpose of the Kyoto University Regulations Regarding the Prevention of Harassment, Etc. (hereafter referred to as the Harassment Regulations), is to provide protective measures for students, faculty, and staff members in the university environment by establishing measures to prevent and eliminate harassment, and to deal appropriately with harassment problems should they occur.
+The purpose of the Kyoto University Regulations Regarding the Prevention of Harassment, Etc. (hereafter referred to as the "Harassment Regulations"), is to provide protective measures for students, faculty, and staff members in the university environment by establishing measures to prevent and eliminate harassment, and deal appropriately with harassment problems should they occur (hereafter referred to as "harassment prevention measures").